-- a.
+a.
 Continue to develop and implement risk and proactive health communication in a timely and accurate manner.
-To reduce misconceptions and misinformation and assure communication is accessible to all audiences by 2026. - 4.
-Health Equity - a.
-Strengthen education and community engagement practices that promote equity specifically related to age, gender and income disparities.
-Work collaboratively across the department and the community to build support for and foster a shared understanding of the critical importance of equity to achieve community health and well-being by 2026. - 5.
-Maternal Child Health - a.
+To reduce misconceptions and misinformation and ensure communication is accessible to all audiences by 2026.

+4. Health Literacy

+a.
+Work collaboratively across the department and community to enable individuals to find, understand, and use information and services to inform health-related decisions and actions for themselves and others by 2026.

+5. Maternal Child Health

+a.
 Identify, educate, and promote health and development for Greene County children during prenatal to age three by 2026.